mtorpvret/react-native-modal-dropdown/README.md

 ## Update History

+### v0.6.3
+- Fix by winseyli (https://github.com/winseyli/react-native-modal-dropdown) to use FlatList instead of deprecated ListView
+- Fix by mtorpvret to get back original argument order (after winselyi's fix)

 ### v0.6.2
 - Fix [#139](https://github.com/sohobloo/react-native-modal-dropdown/issues/139) `renderButtonText` renders \[object Object] if there is a call to `setState` in `onSelect` or `renderButtonText` functions